Fire engulfs residential building in Hong Kong

 The Self-Defence Forces (SDF) began operations in Kazuno, a mountain town that has witnessed an alarming rise in bear encounters.
 For weeks, residents have been warned to avoid wooded areas and remain indoors after dark as hungry bears forage near homes.

-“Even if temporary, the SDF’s support is a great comfort,” said Yasuhiro Kitakata, head of the town’s bear control division.
 “I used to think bears would flee from noise — now they come towards it.
 They are truly terrifying creatures,” he added.

 Since April, Japan has recorded more than 100 bear attacks, with 12 fatalities — the highest on record — according to the Ministry of the Environment.
 Akita prefecture, home to Kazuno, and neighbouring Iwate account for two-thirds of the deaths.
-Authorities in Akita say sightings have risen sixfold this year to over 8,000, prompting the governor to request military assistance.
+Authorities in Akita say sightings have risen sixfold this year to more than 8,000, prompting the governor to request military assistance.

 “The townspeople live with fear every day,” said Kazuno Mayor Shinji Sasamoto, after greeting about 15 soldiers who arrived in trucks and jeeps equipped with body armour and maps.
-“People have stopped going out and are cancelling community events.”

-The troops will help transport and set up steel-barred traps used to capture bears before trained hunters cull them.
-On a nearby mountain road, forestry officials trained soldiers to assemble and load the traps, while armed troops stood guard with bear spray, shields, and long wooden poles resembling rifles used in drills.
+On a nearby mountain road, forestry officials trained soldiers to assemble and load the traps, while armed troops stand guard with bear spray, shields, and long wooden poles resembling rifles used in drills.

-One local woman, who declined to give her name, said she came out thinking there was a fire.
 “We all try to avoid bears, but we keep hearing about more attacks,” she said, her radio blaring to deter wildlife.

 Kazuno, a town of about 30,000 known for its hot springs and sweet apples, is the first of several areas where the troops will operate until the end of November, before moving on to Odate and Kitaakita.